MicrosoftDocs/azure-docs/articles/devtest-labs/devtest-lab-concepts.md

 ## Labs

 A lab is the infrastructure that encompasses a group of resources such as virtual machines (VMs).
-To manage lab resources, you can:
+In a lab, you can:

 - Add and configure users.
-- Create claimable VMs for lab users.
+- Create ready-made VMs for lab users to claim and use.
+- Let users create and configure their own lab VMs and environments.
 - Connect artifact and template repositories to the lab.
 - Specify allowed VM limits, sizes, and configurations.
 - Set auto-shutdown and auto-startup policies.